The Best Japan Travel Tips

 These are the same anywhere, yet few people consider them.
 The first is properly budgeting your trip and knowing what standard you’re satisfied with.
 If you want to splurge, you can.
 If you don’t, you still can be comfortable without skimping, scrooging or starving.

-You can eat quite decently at a restaurant for ¥1000 (about $10) per meal.
+You can eat quite decently at a restaurant for ¥1000 (about US$7) per meal (sans booze).
 You could even go lower by getting food at a grocer’s, convenient store, fast food, or department store basement (especially after 6 PM when they start discounting their bento meals).
 Don’t be afraid of someplace if you can’t read the menu.
 Many places have displays of the food they serve in a window-front.
 Just take the waiter or waitress outside and point at what you want.

 In Japan, bars can be moderately expensive to insanely high.
 Some ex-pat places can have some good deals and happy hours.
 But if you want to save some money, grab a few drinks at a convenience store, find some benches on a street or park, and do some people watching.
 It just might be even more educational and enjoyable for you – and yes, in Japan you can get completely plastered on the street and as long as you aren’t a nuisance, nobody cares.